DyadStablecoin/audits/2024/README.md

-# Smart-contracts performed in 2024
+# Smart-contracts audits performed in 2024

 ## Hunter Security: reviewed between 2024-0327 and 2024-03-30